✨ Professional Resume Review | Get Yours Today | Certified Experts

 3. Find novel or creative solutions to the problem/problems.

-4. Present your paper/article to your potential employee and your CV and cover letter.
+4. Present your paper/article to your potential employer, your CV, and a cover letter.

 We understand that, in theory, this is much simpler than it might prove to be in practice, especially for very technical industries.
-In this regard, we refer to our earlier point that you get out what you put into this piece of work.
+In this regard, we’d like to refer to our earlier point that you get out what you put into this piece of work.

-To help explain this approach further, we have provided an example of how it works below.
+To help explain this approach further, we’ve included an example of how it works below.

 Problem-Solving Approach Example

-To explain the problem-solving techniques for getting an interview (and hopefully, subsequently, a job), we will use Jane’s case study.
+We will use Jane’s case study to explain the problem-solving techniques for getting an interview (and hopefully, subsequently, a job).

-Jane’s industry is Education, and the job she is applying for is University Lecturer.
+Jane’s industry is Education, and she is applying for a University Lecturer job.
 The problem she identified was that 90% of her lecturers did not finish their course outlines when she was an undergrad.

-She argued that this might be one of the reasons why some universities do not perform as well as others in terms of student satisfaction and academic results.
+She argued that this might be one reason why some universities do not perform as well as others in terms of student satisfaction and academic results.

 Her solution for this problem was to suggest that lecturers break down their course contents into weekly lectures and follow-up work for their students to ensure they hit every point of their course content by the end of the term.